testing-library/testing-library-docs/docs/guide-which-query.md

       difficult-to-capture elements in a more semantic way
 1. **Test IDs**
-   1. `getByTestId`: The user cannot see (or hear) these, so this is only recommended for cases where you can't match by text or it doesn't make sense (the text is dynamic).
+   1. `getByTestId`: The user cannot see (or hear) these, so this is only recommended for cases where you can't match by role or text or it doesn't make sense (e.g. the text is dynamic).

 ## Manual Queries